Wilot23/Wilot23/README.md

 # 💫 About Me:
 Hi there!
-I'm a 15-year-old passionate about web development, currently immersing myself in the world of websites and diving deep into JavaScript.
+I'm a 15-year-old passionate about web development, currently immersing myself in the world of websites and diving deep into React.
 With a thirst for knowledge and a knack for problem-solving, I'm excited to explore the endless possibilities of coding and design.
 Join me on my journey as I strive to expand my skills and create meaningful digital experiences one line of code at a time

 ## 🌐 Socials: